Most popular💥

 • 3 carrots (peeled and sliced lengthwise)

-• 1/2 cup green peas or pre-cooked chickpeas (optional, for protein)
+• 1/2 cup green peas or chickpeas (optional)

 The Moroccan Spice Blend: